Lantern-lit luxury desert camp tents among the dunes of the Moroccan Sahara at dusk

 Erg Chebbi, Merzouga

-• Heated infinity pool among the dunes
+• Heated pool among the dunes (top properties)

-• Michelin-trained chef preparing 5-course dinners
+• Private chef preparing multi-course dinners

 • In-tent spa treatments with argan oil